History of Zakynthos: The Party of the Radicals

 Around the time of other revolutionary movements in Europe in 1848, the Party of Radicals was formed out of an earlier group called the Liberals to agitate for the end of the British rule of the Ionian Islands and in favor of union with the Kingdom of Greece.
 The Party is often labelled the first party of principles in Greek history and a precursor to the socialist movement in Greece.
 However, the Party not only agitated for union with Greece but also protested against the political and social situation in the Greek state.
 Contacts were maintained with key figures of the Risorgimento including Giuseppe Garibaldi and Giuseppe Mazzini.

-In late 1850, the Party's MP Ioannis Typaldos proposed in the Ionian parliament in Corfu the resolution for the union of the Ionian Islands with Greece.
+In 1850, the Party's MP Ioannis Typaldos proposed in the Ionian parliament in Corfu the resolution for the union of the Ionian Islands with Greece.
 The resolution was signed by several Zakynthians as well as Kerkyrians and Cephalonians.
 The colonial government responded with the closure of newspapers like To Mellon in Zakynthos, and the arrest and prosecutions of numerous party members.
 The two major protagonists Elias Zervos and Iosif Momferatos were exiled to Antikythera and Erikousa respectively.
 In 1862, the Party was split into two factions, the United Radical Party and the Real Radical Party.
 The former gave priority to Union rather than socio-political reforms, while the latter believed that only through social reform could complete national rehabilitation be achieved.
 The Real Radical Party struggled as it faced resistance not only from the British government but also from the Kingdom of Greece.
-In contrast, the United Radical Party under the leadership of Zakynthian politician and doctor, Konstantinos Lomvardos (1820–1888) and to a lesser extent the Zakynthian journalist, Georgios Verikios (1818–1891) carried on with their struggle for the union of the Ionian Islands with Greece.
+In contrast, the United Radical Party under the leadership of politician and doctor Konstantinos Lomvardos, and to a lesser extent, the journalist Georgios Verikios carried on with their struggle for the union of the Ionian Islands with Greece.

-On May 21, 1864, the Greek flag was hoisted on the Ionian Islands to welcome the Greek army and unification with the Kingdom of Greece.
+In 1864, the Greek flag was hoisted on the Ionian Islands to welcome the Greek army and unification with the Kingdom of Greece.
 The United Radical Party was dissolved immediately.

 Konstantinos Lomvardos was one of the most prominent members of the Radical movement and a member of the Ionian Parliament from 1852.
 He was well known for his rhetorical powers.
 After the Union with the Kingdom of Greece, Lomvardos participated in the government of Koumoundourou as Minister of Education, Interior and Justice.
 In 1871, he joined the party of Charilaos Trikoupis and was elected President of the House.
 From 1875 to 1888, he served as Minister of the Interior, Justice and Education.
 Apart from his political activities, Lomvardos published a number of political and scientific texts.
 Lomvardos was the founder of the Lomvardos party of Zakynthos.